Go on to Part Two

 Oct.
 7 Manchester, England Rafters

 GIANT DID NOT PLAY.
 Giant was booked to perform at this club along with the band Emily.
 Early advertising reflected this but, beginning the day before the show, the Manchester Evening News published ads showing a revised lineup.
 Emily was still set to appear but Giant had been replaced by Assagai.
+It’s possible that this show was canceled while the band was still settling matters with Malcolm as their new drummer, but that is not confirmed.

 Manchester ads - GG replaced on the bill Oct.
 7, 1971

 Oct.
-8 Romford, England Ablemarle Club
+8 Romford, England Ablemarle Youth Club

 Romford ad Oct.
 8, 1971